Yokohama Tire Retread Company Limited (YTR)

 - The calculation of greenhouse gas emissions has been based on the methods specified in the GHG Emissions Accounting and Reporting Manual published by Japan’s Ministry of the Environment and Ministry of Economy, Trade and Industry.

-We are working to reduce the environmental burden associated with our activities by reducing our energy consumption per unit of production output and the amount of industrial waste that we generate, by proactively implementing measures to make production more efficient, including the adoption of LED factory lighting, adoption of new types of inverter technology in our production equipment and other measures to reduce electric power consumption and ensure effective power consumption management, as well reducing the amount of water consumed, etc.
+We are working to reduce the environmental burden associated with our activities by reducing our energy consumption per unit of production output and the amount of industrial waste that we generated, through measures such as switching to LED factory lighting, adopting new inverter technology in our production equipment and compressors, and actively implementing measures such as switching boilers to improve production efficiency to reduce power consumption and ensure efficient power consumption management, as well as reducing water consumption.

 Noise, vibration and odor

-By implementing regular measurements of noise and holding meetings with voluntary monitors, we make efforts to prevent noise, vibrations and odors.
-As yet, we have not received any complaints from neighbors.
+By implementing regular measurement of noise and holding meetings with voluntary monitors, we make efforts to prevent noise, vibration, and odors.

 Fair Operating Practices